hashicorp/terraform-provider-aws/website/docs/r/dx_lag.html.markdown

 The following arguments are supported:

 * `name` - (Required) The name of the LAG.
-* `band_width` - (Required) The bandwidth of the individual physical connections bundled by the LAG.
+* `connections_bandwidth` - (Required) The bandwidth of the individual physical connections bundled by the LAG.
 Available values: 1Gbps, 10Gbps.
 Case sensitive.
 * `location` - (Required) The AWS Direct Connect location in which the LAG should be allocated.
 See [DescribeLocations](https://docs.aws.amazon.com/directconnect/latest/APIReference/API_DescribeLocations.html) for the list of AWS Direct Connect locations.
 Use `locationCode`.
-* `num_connections` - (Required) The number of physical connections initially provisioned and bundled by the LAG.
+* `number_of_connections` - (Required) The number of physical connections initially provisioned and bundled by the LAG.
 * `force_destroy` - (Optional, Default:false) A boolean that indicates all connections associated with the LAG should be deleted so that the LAG can be destroyed without error.
 These objects are *not* recoverable.

 ## Attributes Reference